Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - Before selling a business IC, you are REQUIRED to make a ticket with the proper paperwork.
 Not complying with this will result in the removal of the business and may prevent future ownership of new businesses.

-- Business owners are required to own their business for 90 days before selling.
-Once a business is sold, business owners must wait 30 days before applying for another business.

 - Players are limited to One Business per player.
 You may not own multiple businesses and have managers run them.
 This also includes pop-up shops.
 Owners cannot own a whitelisted business and a pop-up shop at the same time.

 - Pop-up shops cannot be privately sold.
 New owners will need to go through the government process to obtain a new pop-up shop token.

-- Multiple businesses may be owned by a family or a group (Limited to one per type), each with its own unique owners per business.
+- Multiple businesses may be owned by a family or a group (Limited to two per type), each with its own unique owners per business.

 - Businesses cannot be added to wills.
-If you currently have it where your business is in your will, please work with your lawyer IC to adjust it.

-Please refer to the Business tab for more information.

-- If someone has you hogtied and wants your “key” to your built door, you must open the door for them.

 - Players are limited to One Home per Player.
 Alternate characters can live within homes, but players cannot own more than 1 home.

+- Please refer to the Business tab for more information.

 # Multi Job Rules

-- You cannot have two jobs that earn a government paycheck, a maximum of 2 jobs per character
+- You cannot have two jobs that earn a government paycheck.

 - Do not complete your own supply chains, ie, blacksmiths should go to a carpenter for supplies instead of using multijob to craft both carpenter and blacksmith items.

 - Players are not allowed to have more than one character in the same line of work.